typedb/typedb-docs/0001-typedb/03-admin/05-security.md

 ### User authentication

-All external connections to a cluster of TypeDB Cloud require a user account credentials.
+All external connections to a cluster of TypeDB Cloud require user account credentials.
 Not for a user account used in the TypeDB Cloud web portal but a user account from the TypeDB Cloud cluster we are connecting to.

 Users can use usernames and passwords to identify and authenticate themselves.
 Passwords are stored only as